1992 Iowa Hawkeyes football team

-The 1992 Iowa Hawkeyes football team represented the University of Iowa in the 1992 NCAA Division I-A football season as a member of the Big Ten Conference.
-The team was coached by Hayden Fry and played their home games at Kinnick Stadium.
+The 1992 Iowa Hawkeyes football team represented the University of Iowa as a member of the Big Ten Conference during the 1992 NCAA Division I-A football season.
+Led by 14th-year head coach Hayden Fry, the Hawkeyes compiled an overall record of 5–7 with a mark of 4–4 in conference play, placing fifth in the Big Ten.
+The team played home games at Kinnick Stadium in Iowa City, Iowa.